Skip to main content

 Verify metrics collection

-docker logs wildfly-telemetry-jmx-scraper-1 2>&1 | head -10
+docker logs jmx-scraper 2>&1 | head -10

-# Verify WildFly management interface is accessible
+# Confirm WildFly's management interface is up

-docker logs wildfly 2>&1 \
+docker logs wildfly 2>&1 | grep "management"

 # Check Collector logs for WildFly metrics

-docker logs otel-collector 2>&1 \
+docker logs otel-collector 2>&1 | grep "wildfly"

 Troubleshooting